AllenNeuralDynamics/dynamic-routing-capsule-template/README.md

 - open codeocean in a new tab [here](https://codeocean.allenneuraldynamics.org/).
 - hit the `+` icon (top left) and select `"New Capsule" > "Clone from Git"` and paste the URL for this repo: `https://github.com/AllenNeuralDynamics/dynamic-routing-capsule-template`
 - the capsule should open at this readme
-- if you haven't done this before, follow the instructions in `credentials`
+- if you haven't done this before, follow the instructions in [`credentials`](credentials)

 ### for more-permanent, collaborative capsule development
 *create a new repo*, which can serve as the remote for one or more capsules:
 - just hit the big green button to "`Use this template`": a new repo will be created, after you decide on a name
-- follow the `clone capsule` instructions above and supply the link to your new repo
+- follow the cloning instructions above and supply the link to your new repo
 - the capsule can now pull changes from github, so you can add code files directly to the github repo and pull them in codeocean
 - to push changes *from* codeocean:
     - generate a personal access token for your account in github